 How the IRS Fresh Start Program help waive Tax penalties

-Originally, when paying and filing your taxes, missing the April deadline meant immediate interest charges and penalties.
+Originally, when paying and filing your taxes, missing the tax filing deadline meant immediate interest charges and penalties.
 But with the Fresh Start Initiative, qualifying unemployed taxpayers can apply to have Failure-to-Pay penalties waived for six months.
-This means that individuals have until October 15th, 2013 to pay their 2012 taxes.
+This means that individuals have until October 15th, 2020 to pay their 2019 taxes.

 The IRS Fresh Start Tax Relief program was launched in 2012 to help taxpayers who were struggling from the effects of the ongoing financial crisis.
 The first aspect of the program provided some unemployed taxpayers with exemption from the failure-to-pay penalty.
 Under this initial slice of the Fresh Start Initiative, taxpayers received a six-month reprieve from penalties on taxes owed for their 2011 federal tax returns.
 Although interest was still applied to any unpaid taxes, penalties were suspended from April 17 to October 15, 2012.

 The IRS Fresh Start Program also raised the maximum tax owed for taxpayers from $25,000 to $50,000 to qualify for streamlined repayment plans.
 Under the streamlined installment payment agreement program, taxpayers may establish payment plans online through the Online Payment Agreement page located on the IRS website.
 Taxpayers who owe more than $50,000 may still establish installment agreements but must either file a Collection Information Statement (Form 433-A or Form 433-F) or make sufficient payments against their past-due tax balance to bring the total tax owed below the $50,000 threshold.